kailevy/EthnoModel/reports/final_report.md

 ![](./images/final_graphs/exp3/40misp.PNG)

-*Global misperception set to 0.4 chance.*
+*Behavior distribution with global misperception set to 40% chance.
+Ethnocentrism dominates without too much trouble, and the distribution looks much like the original experiment.*

 ![](./images/final_graphs/exp3/80misp.PNG)

-*Global misperception set to 0.8 chance.*
+*Behavior distribution with global misperception set to 80% chance.
+Ethnocentrism struggles (finishes in second) while humanitarianism dominates, and traitorous does better than selfish.*

 ![](./images/final_graphs/exp3/100misp.PNG)

-*Global misperception set to 1.0 chance.*
+*Behavior distribution with global misperception set to 100%.
+Ethnocentrism does even worse than traitorous.*

+Then we seep misperception from 0-100% with intervals of 5%, and examine behavior distributions.

 ![](./images/final_graphs/exp3/mispvar.PNG)

-This simulation runs for misperception rates of 0 to 1 at intervals of .05.
-The mean number of agents for each behavior of the final 100 steps of the simulation was measured at each misperception rate.
+*The mean number of agents for each behavior of the final 100 steps of the simulation was measured at each misperception rate.
+As misperception rises, ethnocentrism does worse, losing out to humanitarianism at 80%.
+Traitorous does slightly better with high misperception.*

 ![](./images/final_graphs/exp3/mispvstime2.PNG)

-*The heatmap above depicts the behaviors with the highest agent counts for a given time and misperception rate.*
+*The cell graph above depicts the behaviors with the highest agent counts for a given time and misperception rate.
+As misperception rises, humanitarianism stays top for longer at the beginning.*

-**Interpretation** - Where as in a world with 0 misperception Ethnocentrism dominates, a world riddled with misperception gives way to Humanitarianism.
-The first three time series indicate how increased introduction of global misperception increases the advantage held by Humanitarian behaviors.
-Steady-state behavior also indicates misperception is negatively correlated with Ethnocentric success.
-Finally, our heatmap demonstrates the robustness of Ethnocentric strategies which breaks down at a critical point of around .7 and .8 misperception rates.
-Beyond these points, Humanitarians emerge victorious.
+**Interpretation** - Where as in a world with 0 misperception ethnocentrism dominates, a world riddled with misperception gives way to humanitarianism.
+The first three time series indicate how increased introduction of global misperception increases the advantage held by humanitarian behaviors.
+Steady-state behavior also indicates misperception is negatively correlated with ethnocentric success, but also demonstrates the robustness of ethnocentric strategies which only breaks down at a critical point of 80% misperception rates.
+Beyond this, humanitarians emerge victorious.
+Our cell graph demonstrates how, as misperception rises, the period of early humanitarian dominance lasts for longer, even if ethnocentrism comes out on top.

 ### Experiment 4 - Inherited Misperception
 Additionally, we experiment with misperception as an attribute of every agent, rather than an attribute of the whole model.